 Let’s take a look at some of the very first recording devices.

-Just as the name implies, this one used magnetic tape and played back it’s contents infinitely.
+Just as the name implies, this one used magnetic tape and played back its contents infinitely.

-Fidelipac.
-Based off of the Endless Loop, this 2-Track recorder also used magnetic tape, and was utilized in radio broadcasting, commercials, jingles, station identifications, and music.
+Based on the Endless Loop, this 2-Track recorder also used magnetic tape and was utilized in radio broadcasting, commercials, jingles, station identifications, and music.

-3-Track.
 This was first used by Les Paul after he contacted Ampex, asking them to build him a 3 Track so he could record various takes and overdubs, as well as play multiple different parts of the same song.

 Developed in 1955, this enabled engineers and musicians to record instruments and vocals separately using different tracks, which could be deleted or re-recorded without affecting the other track.

-We now have VST’s, DAW’s, and MIDI for all that!!
+We now have VSTs, DAWs, and MIDI for all that!!
 But what are they?

 What is VST?

-It is a way for musicians, beatmakers, and producers to utilize sound from instruments without having to pay expensive price tags for it.
+It is a way for musicians, beatmakers, and producers like myself to utilize sound from instruments without having to pay expensive price tags for it.

 It becomes more convenient for the average person who just wants to make great music without the hassle of buying a bunch of separate gear.

-Image Line’s FL Studio
+- Image Line’s FL Studio

-Apple’s Logic Pro
+- Apple’s Logic Pro

-and many more.
 I personally have been using FL Studio and Reason since I started back in 2007, and don’t see a reason to switch.

 Even though the above programs are DAWs, a Digital Audio Workstation actually comprises 3 things:

-Your Audio Interface
+- Your Audio Interface

 The Sequencer is the actual name for a DAW, and it’s what’s used to lay down the track.

 It’s a DAC (Digital to Analog Converter) meaning it converts the digital 1’s and 0’s that your PC understands into analog that you can understand (music).

 Most of them do.
-So I can plug in my headphones and simply use it as an amp if I want.
+So I can plug in my headphones and simply use the interface as an amp if I want.

 I like to use balanced cables because they eliminate noise and interference by utilizing reverse polarity.

 It can raise the line level output of your condenser microphone via 48v phantom power, which in essence increases the volume of your recorded voice to a listenable level.

 So you can quickly see that the Audio Interface is just about the most important part of your studio outside of the computer itself!

-Let’s backtrack a sec..
+Let’s backtrack a sec…

 If you are just starting out, the Sequencer (or DAW if you’re a nerd) that you buy may come with preloaded synthesizer sounds and various effects, drum kits, and other virtual instruments like guitars, violins, harps, etc.

 Instead of having to buy all that stuff separately, it’s provided for you digitally!

-Essentially, VST’s come in 3 types:
+Essentially, VSTs come in 3 types:

 - VST Instruments.
 We touched on those above.
 Synthesizers, Samplers, etc.

-VST Effects.
+- VST Effects.
 Stuff like EQ, Reverb, Phasers, Compressors, Mastering, etc. This is for processing, mixing, and generally tweaking the sound of the mix.

-VST MIDI Effects.
+- VST MIDI Effects.
 These process MIDI data and send it to other VST instruments or hardware devices.